Stop wasting money on the wrong face wash for oily skin— foaming vs gel for oily skin

 1).
 Buying a new cleanser every few weeks because "it stopped working"

 Cleansers don't stop working.
 If your skin is getting oilier over time, it's almost always rebound from stripping — not the cleanser losing effectiveness.
 Switching to a stronger product makes it worse.
-Switching to a gentler one and staying consistent is what actually changes the trajectory.

 2).
 Judging a cleanser by how it feels immediately after washing

 That tight, squeaky-clean feeling.
 Gone within an hour — replaced by oil.
 Because the barrier was stripped and the glands compensated.
 The correct post-cleanse feeling is normal skin.
 Not tight.
 Not greasy.
 Just skin.
-If your cleanser produces anything else, it's not doing its job properly.

 3).
 Spending more because expensive feels more effective

 It doesn't.
 Not in this category.
 The most effective oily skin cleansers are not the most expensive.
 The criteria are simple — surfactant type, pH, fragrance status.
 Those things don't cost more to formulate.
-Pay for the right ingredients.
-Not the packaging.

 4).
 Adding products to fix what the cleanser breaks